The Gilded Lily (1921 film): Production

 The opening scene with Mae Murray wearing a gold tinsel cloth costume in front of a deep blue background was shot using the Prizma color system.

+Censorship

+Initially, The Gilded Lily was rejected in its entirety by the Kansas Board of Review, but was approved for release after numerous eliminations.

 Preservation status

 A print survives in Museo del Cine Buenos Aires, Pablo C. Ducros Hicken archive.